Magnus Enckell

 Knut Magnus Enckell (9 November 1870 in Hamina – 27 November 1925 in Stockholm) was a Finnish symbolist painter.
-At first he painted with a subdued palette, but from 1902 onwards used increasingly bright colors.
+At first, he painted with a subdued palette, but from 1902 onwards, used increasingly bright colors.
 He was a leading member of the Septem group of colorist painters.
 In Finland, Enckell is considered to have been a very influential symbolist artist.

 Biography

-Knut Magnus Enckell was born on 9 November 1870 in Hamina, a small town in eastern Finland, the son of Carl Enckell, a priest, and Alexandra Enckell (born Appelberg).
+Knut Magnus Enckell was born on 9 November 1870 in Hamina, a small town in southeastern Finland, the son of Carl Enckell, a priest, and Alexandra Enckell (born Appelberg).
+The Enckell family originates from Germany, from where Christoffer Enckell had moved to Southwest Finland in the 17th century.
 He was the youngest of six sons.
 His native language was Finland’s Swedish.

 In 1889, at the age of 19, he began his artistic studies in Helsinki, at the drawing school of the Finnish Art Society, but he dropped out and continued his studies privately under Gunnar Berndtson.
 Naturalism was the established style during his education in Helsinki 1889–1891.

-In 1891 he went to Paris for the first time, where he became a student of Jules-Joseph Lefebvre and Jean-Joseph Benjamin-Constant at the Académie Julian.
+In 1891, he went to Paris for the first time, where he became a student of Jules-Joseph Lefebvre and Jean-Joseph Benjamin-Constant at the Académie Julian.
 There he was drawn to the Symbolist movement, and was influenced by the painter Pierre Puvis de Chavannes as well as Symbolist literature.

 During a stay in Brittany he made two paintings in spare colors: Self-Portrait and Breton Woman.
 He was enthusiastic about the Renaissance and about the idealistic and mystical ideas of Sâr Péladan.

 During his second stay in Paris in 1893, he painted The Awakening, in which he used a rigorous composition and transparent colors to suggest a spiritual atmosphere; and, through contact with the Swedish artists, Olof Sager-Nelson and Ivan Aguéli, he deepened his interest in mysticism.

-It is generally believed that Enckell was a homosexual, as seems indicated in some erotic portraits which were quite uninhibited for their time, but his homosexuality has never been officially proven.
+It is generally believed that Enckell was a homosexual.
+Some of his erotic portraits, which were quite uninhibited for their time, suggest as much, although his homosexuality has never been conclusively proven.
 As Routledge's Who's Who in Gay and Lesbian History puts it, "His love affairs with men have not been denied. [...]
 Enckell's naked men and boys are openly erotic and sensual."
 In his own time, the sensuality of his paintings was explained away as something caused by his Swedish-speaking background.